 Fedora’s own Rust packages already stay close to upstream, but nightly toolchains, extra targets, and user-managed updates still point many developers toward rustup.
 That difference matters when you install Rust on Fedora for active development work.
-Rust gives you the compiler, while Cargo handles project creation, dependencies, builds, and tests from the same terminal workflow.
+The toolchain provides rustc for compilation, while Cargo handles project creation, dependencies, builds, and tests from the same terminal workflow.

-Fedora 43 packages rust and cargo directly, and the official rustup installer works cleanly on the same release when you want the upstream toolchain manager instead.
-Fedora’s DNF packages currently ship Rust 1.94.0, while rustup resolves to the newer 1.94.1 stable toolchain.
+Fedora packages rust and cargo directly, and the official rustup installer works cleanly when you want the upstream toolchain manager instead.
+The current Fedora package and rustup stable toolchain both resolve to Rust 1.95.0.
 Both paths install Cargo, so you do not need a separate Cargo-only setup.

 Install Rust on Fedora